 I really wanted to see my best friend Carolina, and I couldn’t… but I received a bigger gift than I imagined: she enrolled in swimming lessons because she was inspired by my DELTA adventure.

 “It’s never too late to motivate yourself to learn and breakthrough challenges, especially when great friends are your example of inspiration and courage.
 It’s phenomenal to believe in you, in me, and in the ‘yes, we can.’
 Thanks, Ela.”
-[Posted on my best friend’s Facebook timeline, along with a picture of her first swimming lesson.]

 My cup is truly overflowing.